 These Ultimate Rewards points balance transfers can continue to add to your Southwest points balance.

-This is the quickest and easiest way to add to your Southwest points balance after the 110,000 points you can earn with these TWO SOUTHWEST CREDIT CARDS to keep you and your traveling companions flying free even longer.
+This is the quickest and easiest way to add to your Southwest points balance after the 125,000 points you can earn with these one or two SOUTHWEST CREDIT CARDS (1 personal, and 1-2 business cards if you can get them) to keep you and your traveling companions flying free even longer.

 I don’t know about you, but that’s my goal: to keep my family of four flying free everywhere we want to go!